mikebaldi/Idle-Champions/docfiles/gem-farmers-guide-champions.md

 Pick the middle spec.

-Recommendation: **Useful when Hew is not 1-kill zone completion**
+Recommendation: **Useful when party is not 1-kill zone completion**

 ### `Shandie` (Slot 6)

-`Shandie` is really useful for the Gem Farm as she acts like a free speed pot once Dash is up and running, which takes 60 seconds.
+`Shandie` is really useful for the Gem Farm as she acts like a free speed pot once Dash is up and running, which takes 30 seconds (10 with feat).
+Potions reduced the time to activation accordingly.

-Pick the left-hand spec.

 Recommendation: **Strongly recommended**